 Know How To Interrupt The Results

 When it comes to a hair follicle test there are a variety of results that you can get.
 You can get a negative result, a positive result, or you can even be issued an inconclusive result.
-So, what does these results represent and what exactly do they mean for you?
+So, what do these results represent and what exactly do they mean for you?

-- Negative – In most cases a negative result will be confirmed within 24 hours of the initial testing.
+- Negative – In most cases, a negative result will be confirmed within 24 hours of the initial testing.
 And, this basically indicates that you haven’t used any illegal drugs in the past ninety days.
 There might be some situations where additional testing is required just to confirm the results.

 - Positive – A positive test can take as long as 72 hours to comes back.
-The reason the time limit is so much longer is because any nonnegative test has to legally be ran through another testing process.
+The reason the time limit is so much longer is that any nonnegative test has to legally be run through another testing process.
 The additional testing process is known as a gas chromatography/mass spectrometry test (GC/MS).
 This specialized test not only confirms the positive results, but it can identify the type or types of drugs that you tested positive for.

 - Inconclusive – An inconclusive result is that last result that you might see on a hair follicle test and it is a result that isn’t often seen.
 When this result comes up it is usually due to the fault of the tester or the individuals that took the samples.
 Either the hair was collected improperly or the tester at the lab messed something up during the testing process.
-In this event the test will more than likely be repeated.
+In this event, the test will more than likely be repeated.

 The lab that sold or issued the will be the ones responsible for reporting the results.
 They can either issues the results directly to the individual that was tested or they can issue them to the employer.
 Of course, confidential means are always utilized.

-This might include a secure fax, private e-mail, or a secure online interface.
+This might include secure fax, private e-mail, or a secure online interface.
 Keep in mind that anything you get from a lab is considered confidential health information, so you will have to sign a release form before the results can be passed on.

-In some states if you refuse to pass the results on, this could automatically result in suspension or termination.
+In some states, if you refuse to pass the results on, this could automatically result in suspension or termination.